snd/url-pattern/README.md

 {domain: 'google', tld: 'de'}
 ```

-optional named segments are stored in the corresponding property, if they exist:
+optional named segments are stored in the corresponding property only if they are present in the source string:

 ```javascript
 > pattern.match('https://www.google.com');
 {subdomain: 'www', domain: 'google', tld: 'com'}
 ```

+### wildcards

 `*` in patterns are wildcards and match anything.
 wildcard matches are collected in the `_` property: